Mind your own business

 It is wiser to protect one’s own ground than enter uncertain terrain—especially when our principle is simple: mind our own business.

-The world is going through significant shifts—trade disruptions, tariff changes, energy concerns, and broader economic uncertainty.
-India has its own priorities, including strengthening trade relationships and securing energy needs in a volatile environment.
+At a time when the world is going through significant shifts – trade disruptions, tariff changes, energy concerns, and broader economic uncertainty – India has its own priorities.

-Diplomatic latitude is limited.
 Focusing on enlightened self-interest like expanding trade deals and securing fuel supply seems both practical and necessary.
+The limited diplomatic bandwidth should be focused on this.

 For Pakistan this could be a way of signalling their alignment to the US and asserting their relevance in world diplomacy.